Skip to main content

 Kidney disease or diabetes

 In older dogs, kidney disease and diabetes can cause your pup to have bad breath, stinky urine, or sweaty paws.
-If other options have been eliminated, it might be time to look into the possibility of these more serious issues causing your dog’s smell.
+If other options have been eliminated, it might be time to look into the possibility of these more serious conditions causing your dog’s smell.

-How to keep your dog smelling fresh!
+How to keep your dog smelling fresh

 While dogs are still animals and will always have a bit of smell that comes with them, here are some ways to keep your pup smelling better for longer.
 These are also great ways to increase your dog’s health and well-being!

 Baths are not the only way to keep your dog clean.
-Brushing them regularly will help remove dead skin, dirt, hair, and other bits that might get stuck in their hair.
+Brushing them regularly will help remove dead skin, dirt, hair, and other bits that might get stuck in their fur.
 A deep brush once a week will exfoliate their skin and keep it healthy!
 This is also a great way to help prevent skin conditions that could lead to infections.

 Wash their bed